Cluster-Randomized Trials with Cross-Cluster Interference: Asymptotic Theory

-In this section, we first derive the rates of convergence of $\hat\theta_Q$ and conventional difference-in-means estimators, showing that the asymptotic bias of the latter is larger with no improvement in the asymptotic order of the variance.
-Using these results, we obtain a rate-optimal choice of $k$ for $\hat\theta_Q$.
-We then characterize the asymptotic distribution of $\hat\theta_Q$ and propose a variance estimator.
+We next derive bounds on the rates of convergence of our estimator and difference in means.
+We then characterize the asymptotic distribution of our estimator and prove that the variance estimator is asymptotically conservative.